davidafsilva/kussx/README.md

 Replies with a `200 OK` if everything goes smoothly, otherwise a `500 Internal Server Error` is returned.

 ## Try it out
+Either clone the repository or simply copy the [docker-compose.yml](https://github.com/davidafsilva/kussx/blob/master/docker-compose.yml) file
+(the image will be pulled from [DockerHub](https://hub.docker.com/r/davidafsilva/kussx/)) and run `docker-compose up`.
-Simply run `docker-compose up` and the Rest API shall be available at port 80.
+The Rest API shall be available at port 80.

 ## Examples
 Examples rely on the awesome [httpie](https://httpie.org/) HTTP client.